jonzink/ExoMult/README.md

 This is a forward modeling program that will simulate the detected transiting exoplanet population around the Kepler sample of "solar-like" stars.
 You can import your own multi-planet system parameters to determine the proability of being detected or you can use an underlying power-law distribution to determine what population would be expected empirically.
 Multiplicity and its effects on detection efficiency are also considered here.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for research, development, and testing purposes.
+ExoMult was orginally written in R, but we provide a wrapper to run the program in Python as well.

 ### Prerequisites